lollypopgr/laravelgr/readme.md

 - [x] Twitter timeline (What Community followers Tweet).
 Want to be included?
 Just use #laravelgr
 - [x] Forum Integration
 - [x] NewsLetter Signup

+## Laravel.gr Docs

+If you want to translate the docs in Greek Language start translating the /docs folder.